VenuGopal1899/Polygons-with-PyQt/README.md

 # Welcome to Polygons-with-PyQt

-You get to draw some polygons just by mouse clicks or you can draw circles with given center and radius UI is made simple and convinient, even for a novice.
+You get to draw some polygons just by mouse clicks or you can draw circles with given center and radius.
+UI is made simple and convenient, even for a novice.

 Pip3 Modules required: